 - Reciprocal teaching.
 I've studied the pros and cons of sharing ownership of instruction with students.
-I built a custom learning management system to support experimental curriculum and assessment.
+I built a custom learning management system (like Blackboard or Canvas) to support experimental curriculum and assessment.
 Reciprocal teaching can substantially increase Trying behaviors

 - Responding to learner reluctance.
 I've studied why learners hesitate to engage in Trying behaviors, including in early childhood education.
 I've explore strategies and media to decrease reluctance.

 - Psychology of games.
 I've written extensively on the ways that video games and other games affect how people think, feel, and act.
 This includes how games can foster Trying behaviors.
-I'm currently writing a series of essays for PopMatters, an online international magazine of cultural criticism and analysis.
+I've written a series of essays for PopMatters, an online international magazine of cultural criticism and analysis.

 - Teaching using games.
 I've developed and tested a variety of games, including video games, card games, and board games.
 As special contexts, games can foster Trying behaviors better than traditional teaching modalities.